 Biofuels have the potential to provide a modest contribution to our mix of fuels for transportation, and some biofuels may have lower greenhouse gas emissions than fuels derived from petroleum.
 However, it is important that biofuels be produced under environmental and social safeguards.

-- Helping establish a global standard for the voluntary certification of biofuels, called the Roundtable on Sustainable Biofuels (RSB).
+The National Wildlife Federation is involved in initiatives to ensure that the next generation of biofuels and biomass energy can be used to help curb climate change, while produced in a sustainable manner.
+We're also helping establish a global standard for the voluntary certification of biofuels, called the Roundtable on Sustainable Biofuels (RSB).
 This standard will allow biofuels produced under appropriate safeguards to be recognized in the marketplace.

 While burning wood is as old as civilization, new techniques for growing and utilizing biomass resources make it a viable renewable fuel option for many parts of the U.S. and the world.